 Note: Similar to Provence, this area will require a car, if you wish to visit the small, hillside towns.

-Vallon Pont d’Arc- Home base
+Vallon Pont d’Arc- Home base in the Ardèche

 Vallon Pont d’Arc is a charming, hilltop village known for its proximity to natural wonders, most notably the iconic Pont d’Arc—a breathtaking stone archway carved by the Ardèche River.
 It is a great home-base for your Ardèche explorations, as a gateway to outdoor adventures, including kayaking, hiking, and caving, making it perfect for families and teens.
 Beyond nature, the town has a quaint, relaxed atmosphere with cobbled streets, inviting cafes, and local markets and shops.